 This decision was made in consideration of the fact that Wilder’s legacy, as represented by her body of work, includes expressions of stereotypical attitudes inconsistent with ALSC’s core values of inclusiveness, integrity and respect, and responsiveness.
 Please read the background document that informs this decision (PDF).
 Additional background information is found in the 2018 Midwinter Board Action Request form (PDF).

 Please read the ALA/ALSC statement regarding the Wilder Medal Name Change.

-About the Laura Ingalls Wilder Award
+About the Award

 Laura Ingalls Wilder

+Laura Ingalls Wilder was born in 1867 in Wisconsin.
+She became an elementary school teacher, married, and moved to Mansfield, MO, in 1894, where she lived until her death at age 90.
 Wilder's first book, The Little House in the Big Woods (1932), was published when she was 65.
 It began the story of five-year-old Laura and her family in the Wisconsin woods.
-Her other publications include Farmer Boy (1933), Little House on the Prairie (1935), On the Banks of Plum Creek (1937), and By the Shores of Silver Lake (1939).
+Among her publications are Little House on the Prairie (1935), On the Banks of Plum Creek (1937), and By the Shores of Silver Lake (1939).

 Wilder's body of work continues to be a focus of scholarship and literary analysis, which often brings to light anti-Native and anti-Black sentiments in her work.
 Her books continue to be published, read, and widely used with contemporary children.
 ALSC recognizes the author’s legacy is complex and Wilder’s work is not universally embraced.